 Sometimes it’s more about what to stop doing, rather than the overload of what you should be doing.

-I'm writing my third book about my story at the moment, and I can't wait to launch that soon.
-Until it comes out, here are a few things I've learned on my journey to running a successful business:
+Here are a few things I’ve learned on my journey to running a successful business:

 Being successful takes a lot of strategic focus.
 I didn’t learn this until my 6th year of entrepreneurship.